greencloudcomputing/docs/docs/guide/how do I update the CLI to the latest version.md

 sidebar_position: 5
 ---

-# How do I update my Green Cloud CLI to the latest version?
+# How do I update my GreenCloud CLI to the latest version?

 On Linux and Mac OS based systems we have a really simple method to update the CLI to the latest, just run the command